 Businesses of all types and sizes can benefit from renting a storage unit in Bakersfield.
 It’s an ideal solution for everything from keeping records and other important documents safe, to storing products for e-commerce entrepreneurs.

 4. Universities and college life in Bakersfield, CA

 An important number of colleges and universities are based in Bakersfield.
 California State University, Bakersfield (CSUB) provides education for more than 10,000 students and offers 31 bachelor’s and 22 master’s degree programs.
 Bakersfield College (BC) is the largest in the city, providing education for more than 18,000 students each semester, with 184 associate degree programs to choose from.

 Since student accommodation isn’t always the most spacious, it’s worth considering self storage in Bakersfield.
 This is an ideal choice for those looking for a little more space, and the costs can be extremely affordable if students choose to share a unit.
 Seasonal and bulky items can stay in a storage until they can be used again.
 Additionally, renting a self storage can come in handy over the summer break: Instead of moving all their belongings back home, students can keep them in their unit – which can save them a costly and logistically challenging move.

-5. Outdoor recreation in Bakersfield — endless fun in the sun
+5. Outdoor recreation in Bakersfield, CA — endless fun in the sun

 With amazing weather throughout the year, there are plenty of opportunities to get outdoors in Bakersfield.
 The surroundings are spectacular and there are numerous state parks nearby.
 Sequoia National Forest offers mountain biking, rock climbing and hiking opportunities.
 Meanwhile, kayaking, rafting, canoeing and fishing on the Kern River are some excellent pastimes closer to home.